Core i5-1335U vs Ryzen 5 PRO 4655GE

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i5-1335U is the better fit.
+For streaming, content creation, and heavier multitasking, Core i5-1335U is the stronger fit.
 You are getting 0.6% better PassMark, backed by 10 cores and 12 threads.
-It also carries the larger cache pool with 50% larger total L3 cache (12 MB vs 8 MB).
+It also has the larger cache pool with 50% larger total L3 cache (12 MB vs 8 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i5-1335U is still the faster CPU overall, but Ryzen 5 PRO 4655GE makes more sense if price matters more than absolute performance.
-Core i5-1335U is at an unclear MSRP at unclear MSRP versus $200 MSRP, and it gives you 0.6% better PassMark.
-The trade-off is that Ryzen 5 PRO 4655GE is still the better pure gaming CPU with a 3.5% average FPS lead across 4 shared CPU game tests in our data.
-Ryzen 5 PRO 4655GE is also 100.0% better value on MSRP (70.1 vs 0.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Core i5-1335U is still the faster CPU overall, but Ryzen 5 PRO 4655GE is easier to justify if budget matters more than peak performance.
+Core i5-1335U comes in at an unclear MSRP at unclear MSRP versus $200 MSRP, and it still gives you a 22.6% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen 5 PRO 4655GE is also 100.0% better value on MSRP (70.1 vs 0.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?